-There is a lot to see.
+To sum it up, there is a lot to see.

-So we are going to make this a guide you can follow so you know what to expect and are armed with information when you hit the show!
+So, we are going to make this a guide you can follow so you know what to expect and are armed with information when you hit the show!

 What Is The Quartzsite Sports, Vacation, and RV Show?

 Every year since the early '80s, this event has taken place in January in Q.